arnesanches/arnesanches/README.md

 ## About the Projects

 This repository showcases a collection of projects developed during my learning journey with Hashtag Treinamentos, highlighting my skills in analyzing, improving, and adapting code for different scenarios.
 Hashtag Treinamentos authorizes the use and adaptation of its materials for personal portfolios.
+The data used is fictitious, ensuring complete security and privacy.

 ### My contributions include: